DNS Security 101: The Essentials You Need to Know to Keep Your Organization Safe

 Some of the most common DNS Security extensions are:

-- Response Policy Zones, which consist of laying down a set of rules regarding what your DNS queries can look and cannot look when interrogating a recursive DNS server.
-It is very useful in decreasing the chances of querying domain names that could be linked to malicious servers.
+• Response Policy Zones, which consist of laying down a set of rules regarding what your DNS queries can look and cannot look when interrogating a recursive DNS server.
+It is very useful in decreasing the chances of querying domain names that threat actors could link to malicious servers.

 There are plenty of managed DNS operators and secure DNS solutions on the market – some are open-source and others are subscription-based.
 The question at hand is “does my company need secure DNS?”.
 It’s not exactly mandatory such as GDPR, but it’s slowly making its way up.
 DNS-driven attacks are not as common as ransomware or botnets.